FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Main results

-For the analysis, we require one additional assumption.
+We also state a sharper bound for a version of \ouralg that operates directly on the simplex factorization.
+The main difference is that we use a conceptually simpler planner (See~\pref{alg:simplex_planner} in the appendix) and the sample complexity bound scales with $\dlv$.

+\begin{theorem} Fix $\delta \in (0,1)$.
+If $\Mcal$ admits a simplex factorization with embedding dimension $\dlv$,~\pref{assum:realizability} holds, and all $\phi\in\Phi$ satisfy $\phi(x,a)\in \Delta([\dlv])$, then \ouralg with~\pref{alg:simplex_planner} as the subroutine and appropriate setting\footnote{This version does not require the parameter $\beta$.} of $J_{\max}$ and $n$ computes a model $\Mhat$ such that~\pref{eq:sys_id} holds with probability at least $1-\delta$.
+The total number of trajectories collected is

+The algorithm runs in polynomial time with polynomially many calls to \mle and \samp (\pref{def:oracles}). \end{theorem} This bound scales much more favorably with $H,K$ and $\veps$, but incurs a polynomial dependence on the latent variable dimension $\dlv$, instead of the embedding dimension $d$.
+For many problems, including block MDPs, we expect that $\dlv \approx d$, in which case using this version of \ouralg may be preferable.
+However,~\pref{thm:improved} requires that we encode simplex constraints into our function class $\Phi$, for example using the softmax.
+When $\dlv$ is small, this may be a practically useful design choice.

+\ifthenelse{\equal{\version}{arxiv}}{ \paragraph{Planning in the real world. } As our final result, we consider replacing the model-based planning subroutine with one that collects trajectories from the environment.
+This allows us to avoid using the sampling oracle, but our analysis requires one additional assumption.
 Recall the latent variable representation of~\pref{def:latent_var} and the fact that we can augment the trajectories with the latent variables, and let $\Zcal_h$ denote the latent state space for $T_h$, i.e., the values that $z_{h+1}$ can take.
 Our \emph{reachability} assumption posits that for the MDP $\Mcal$, the latent variables can be reached with non-trivial probability.

 \begin{assum}[Reachability] There exists a constant $\etamin > 0$ such that

 \end{assum}